rakshitpoonia/rakshitpoonia/README.md

 ## 💫 About Me

-B.Tech Electronics & Communication student at **BIT Ranchi**, building full-stack products and AI agent systems that actually ship.
+I am an engineering student at BIT Mesra, building scalable full-stack products and AI agent systems that actually ship.

 🤖 I build **AI agents** with LangGraph, CrewAI, Google ADK and the OpenAI Agents SDK <br>
 ⚙️ I ship **end-to-end web apps** with Next.js, React, Node.js and PostgreSQL <br>